jbiatek/BSGRulebook/rulebook.md

 #### Civilian ships

-Civilian ship tiles represent ships in the human fleet.
+Civilian ship tiles represent vulnerable ships in the human fleet.
 Civilian ships have no defense; when attacked they are immediately destroyed with no die roll.
-The ship is turned over to reveal its contents.
+The tile is turned over to reveal its contents.
 The humans lose the indicated resources (usually population) and the ship token is removed from the game.

+When instructed to place a civilain ship and no space area is specified, the CAG places it in an area without a civilian ship if possible.
+If there is no CAG, the Admiral may place it in any space area.
+During the New Caprica phase, when a ship is evacuated, the current player chooses which of the two space areas to place it in (bottom left or bottom right).

+##### Drawing and destroying

 When an event instructs players to "draw a civilian ship and destroy it", they are drawn from the stockpile of ships next to the board first, not the main game board.
 If the only civilian ships left are those on the main board, however, the current player must choose one to destroy.

 During the New Caprica phase, draw ships to be destroyed from the regular pile first, then the Locked civilian ship stack, then the Prepared civilian ship stack, and finally the main game board.
 (Note that this is *only* for drawing a civilian ship to destroy it, not for any other placement or drawing of civilian ships.)

-When instructed to place a civilain ship and no space area is specified, the CAG places it in an area without a civilian ship if possible.
-If there is no CAG, the Admiral may place it in any space area.
-During the New Caprica phase, when a ship is evacuated, the current player chooses which of the two space areas to place it in (bottom left or bottom right).

 #### Raptors